arrai-innovations/circleci-orbs/README.md

 Provides functionality for running flake8 on project code.
 Everything is treated as an error.
 For a description of the Orb, available steps, parameters, etc, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/flake8).

+### github

+Creates a release on GitHub.
+For information on configuration parameters, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/github).

+### npm

+Provides npm utility functions.
+For information on available functions and configuration parameters, refer to the [documentation](https://circleci.com/orbs/registry/orb/arrai/npm).

 ### prettier

 Provides functionality for running prettier on project code.
 For more details, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/prettier).

+### pypi

+Publishes python packages to a PyPI (or compatible) server.
+It does not include the build step.
+It is assumed that some other job builds the packages and stashes the dist folder in a cache.
+Refer to the [example configuration](/examples/pypi.yml) on how this might look.

+For information on configuration parameters, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/pypi).

 ### pytest